thousandbrainsproject/tbp.monty/rfcs/0000_code_guidance_for_researchers_and_community.md

 <img src="0000_code_guidance_for_researchers_and_community/dev_workflow.png" alt="Using a `dev` Branch" width="450">

 #### `tbp.monty` as a Dependency
 - Another alternative is to have `tbp.monty` as a dependency, and simply subclass or overwrite any functions that need to be altered.
+See the [tbp.monty_project_template repository](https://github.com/thousandbrainsproject/tbp.monty_project_template) for an example of how to quickly set this up.
 - This can clearly demarcate what parts of the code have changed, and might be particularly suitable when creating a new child-class, or an entirely new function.
 Examples of this might be implementing a new data-loader for a particular dataset, or a new type of sensor module.
 - This approach is less well suited when significant parts of the existing code need to be altered in-place.
 While still doable, it can be challenging with this approach and a standard `diff` to see what is genuinely new.